DFE-Digital/bat-design-history/app/posts/find-teacher-training/2025-11-05-improving-filtering-and-sorting.md

 ### NHS Design System

-The NHS Design System doesn’t have a filter component, but they do have a [Filter a list discussion on GitHub](https://github.com/nhsuk/nhsuk-service-manual-community-backlog/issues/217).
+The NHS Design System does not have a filter component, but they do have a [Filter a list discussion on GitHub](https://github.com/nhsuk/nhsuk-service-manual-community-backlog/issues/217).
 There are examples where filters are being used, such as the [NHS jobs website](https://www.jobs.nhs.uk/candidate/search/results?language=en) where they currently use a combination of input components with the [expander component](https://service-manual.nhs.uk/design-system/components/expander) to collapse filters into filter categories.

 <img alt="Screenshot of the NHS jobs website showing how their filter panel looks when open." src="across-gov-nhs.png" style="width:50%;">